Law

 International Laws Regarding Access to Raw Milk

 Most of the world has never prohibited the sale of unpasteurized milk.
 Some industrialized countries first prohibited raw milk, but later liberalized these laws in response to new information about health benefits, cleaner production practices, and increased consumer demand.
 As of 2024, Canada is one of only a handful of countries that still has an outright ban on the distribution of raw milk.
 Other countries include Norway, Scotland, Singapore and Australia.
 Together with Canada, these countries have a combined population of 75 million in a world of 8 billion—that’s 1%!
+In most jurisdictions, consumers buy unprocessed milk directly from local farms, without any regulatory oversight

-Each U.S. state independently regulates raw milk, with laws ranging from only sold as "pet milk" ( but produced to be human grade) to legal retail sales in 12 states including California, which has a larger population than Canada.
+Each U.S. state independently regulates raw milk, with laws ranging from only sold as "pet milk" ( but produced to be human grade) to legal retail sales in 12 states including California, which has a population similar to Canada.
 Twenty-seven percent (27%) of the U.S. population can buy raw milk in grocery stores and another 48% can obtain it directly from farms.
+Several U.S.A. states including bordering Montana and Minnesota allow unregulated farm-gate sales from small farms.
 The Food and Drug Administration (FDA) has not banned raw milk; however, in 1987 it prohibited interstate sale.

 Canadian Laws Regarding Access to Raw Milk